tylerreckart/tylerreckart.com-v2/src/posts/higher-order-functions-in-haskell.md

   { name: 'user4', age: 22, description: 'the fourth user' },
 ];
 ```
 However, before we get into the map function, let's take a second to think about the old way of evaluating a collection in JavaScript.
-When I started to learn how to program, `for` loops were _the best_ way to evaluate each object in a given collection.
+When I started to learn how to program, `for` loops were the best way to iterate through objects in a given collection.
 If we wanted to iterate through the array we defined above and return an array that only contained adults, we would be able to define that function like so:

 ```javascript
 const getAdults = collection => {